SrijanPagadala/Soul-Tower/README.md

  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * C++
  >   * [wxWidgets](https://www.wxwidgets.org/) - A C++ GUI Framework.
- >   * [Movies Data](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset) - A Dataset for the movies.
  > * What will be the input/output of your project?
- >   * User can filter by genres, subgenres, directors, and ratings.
- >   * Users can also input new movies.
+ >   * Users input choices that corresspond to numbers to make game decisions.
- >   * Users can get movies reccomended to them based off a movie title they input.
+ >   * GUI displays User's health, mana, and inventory.
+ >   * Console echos user input as well as prompts from the game.
  > * What are the two design patterns you will be using?
 For each design pattern you must explain in 4-5 sentences:
- >   * State
+ >   * Abstract Factory
  >     * What problem you anticipate encountering when implementing your project that you will solve using the design pattern
+ >       * We will have a variety of enemies in our game that will share a lot of the same behaviors.
+Using an Abstract Factory class will allow us to create a variety of enemies from a abstract enemy class.
  >      * Why the chosen design pattern will lead to a good solution to that problem
+ >         * Using an Abstract factory will make the code base a lot more maintainable since developers can already expect what interface a entity of the type enemy will have.
+It will also make creating new enemies much faster since we won't have to rewrite code that all enemies would already be expected to have.
  >   * X
  >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern
  >   * Why the chosen design pattern will lead to a good solution to that problem